matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

    `m.sticker` events.
  - `usage`: (String[], optional) An array of the usages for this image.
 The possible values match those of the `usage` key of a pack object.
 If present and non-empty, this overrides the usage defined at pack level for this particular image.
-This is useful to e.g. have one pack contain mixed emotees and stickers.
+This is useful to e.g. have one pack contain mixed emotes and stickers.
 Additionally, as there is only a single account data level image pack, this is required to have a mixture of emotes and stickers available in account data.